climardo/platanofb/_posts/2023-09-02-lets-begin.md

 ---
 # [Week 1 contest](https://www.draftkings.com/draft/contest/149492368)

 There it is.
-That up there is te link to the first weekly contest of our league's 2023 season.
+That up there is the link to the first weekly contest of our league's 2023 season.
 As usual, it's a Thursday to Monday contest in order to cover as many games and players as possible, hopefully resulting in more varied and unique lineups.
 I would have started this contest sooner if this format had been available earlier, but this morning was the first time I saw it listed.

 If you prefer Sunday-only contests we can switch to that format, but I'll wait until at least one of you approaches me with this suggestion.
 In the past, I have ran polls to see if the league would prefer to do that and the voting-majority has always chosen Thu-Mon.
 Anyway, I am just excited to mess around with lineups and see what kind of team I can put together with this $50,000 salary cap and some mispriced players.